Table of ContentsHome

 I also frequently participated in a wide variety of many interesting projects requiring high G-forces in the NADC Centrifuge; the one that initially was used to train the original Mercury Astronauts.
 (Contemporary PBS Documentary)

 Within their diverse fleet, NADC had only two A-4's to use for their many projects' test-bed aircraft.
 Only a very few of us (3, maybe 4 pilots of perhaps 25-30) were qualified to fly the A-4.
 Usually, a single pilot was dedicated to fly a specific R&D test project, and in a specific A-4.

 In the middle of my particular test project (sorry, I have since forgotten its name or purpose . . . indeed we flew many different projects on several different aircraft) I needed a few days off for a minor operation at the Philadelphia Naval Hospital.
 In my stead, a fellow A-4 pilot and friend took my place flying this particular A-4 on my project.

 His single-engine A-4 had a total engine seizure while on short-final approach to the runway.
 Fortunately, he had successfully ejected from the stricken aircraft, and was safely coming down in his parachute.
-But tragically, the wind blew his life-saving parachute back into the crashed A-4's fiery wreckage.
-He (Kenny) did not survive. . . . flying my project; the flight I should and would have flown.
+But tragically, the wind blew his life-saving parachute back into the crashed A-4's fiery wreckage on July 23, 1975.
+He did not survive. . . . flying my project; the flight I should and would have flown.
 [May he rest in peace . . . and perhaps in my place . . .]

 But once again, decisions and choices loomed.
 Although the economy and job market of the time were discouraging, and the airlines were not hiring, I decided I would leave the Navy, even though newly married with newly added responsibilities.
 The only thing that could have changed my mind would be orders to a fighter squadron.